Holacracy the New Organizational Governance for a Rapidly Changing World

 Don’t fall into the trap that all the traditional businesses have fallen in.
 Give your staff power to make decisions but in a democratic way.

-5 – Your teams should be innovative and independent.
+5 – Your teams should be agile, innovative and independent.

 Putting in place a system that allows your staff freedom to pitch, enact and fail without fear gives birth to a host of innovations and proactivity.
 It’s up to you to accept that this is the way management is going or be left behind with lackluster employees.